 After leaving Paris I felt that I have found my teacher again.
 Since then I have continuously attended his seminars and I regularly invite him to Berlin and to a one-week summer seminar in Germany.
 Christian Tissier awarded me the 5th Dan in 2006.
 Nowadays I often have the feeling at his seminars that for me a gap is closing, compared to what I used to practice years ago with Yamaguchi.

 Practicing Judo as a teenager for a few years, I discovered Aikido at the age of 17 in 1990.
-The first 10 years I studied under Gerd Walter sensei.
+For the first 10 years, I studied under Gerd Walter sensei.

-In 2000 I met Ulrike Serak sensei on a Seminar with Endo Shihan in Norway.
-She already was an experienced student of Tissier sensei and through her teaching I was able to understand was Tissier was talking about.
-Looking for a knew input to my Aikido studies, I decided to practice in her Dojo in Berlin Kreuzberg.
+In 2000 I met Ulrike Serak sensei at a Seminar with Endo Shihan in Norway.
+She already was an experienced student of Tissier sensei and through her teaching, I was able to understand was Tissier was talking about.
+Looking for new input to my Aikido studies, I decided to practice in her Dojo in Berlin Kreuzberg.
 I followed her lead and she opened the door for me to the Aikido of Christian Tissier Sensei and Seishiro Endo Sensei as well.

-Through Tissier sensei I learned about the ancient swordfighting style Kashima Shin Ryu, which he had studied under Minoru Inaba sensei in Japan.
-In 2006 I was able to travel to Japan for two month and to study Kenjutsu directly under Inaba sensei.
+Through Tissier Sensei, I learned about the ancient sword-fighting style Kashima Shin Ryu, which he had studied under Minoru Inaba sensei in Japan.
+In 2006 I was able to travel to Japan for two months and to study Kenjutsu directly under Inaba sensei.
 Since then I deepened my research in Kenjutsu and try to visit Japan every other year to practice at the Shiseikan.

-- January 2015 – promoted 5.
-Dan Aikikai through recomodation of Ch.
+- January 2015 – promoted 6th Dan Aikikai through the recommendation of Ch.
 Tissier Shihan

 - March 2004 – three weeks Aikido practice in Cercle Tissier, Paris